 Your satisfaction is important to us.
 In the unlikely event that your ESA letter does not work for you, we will provide a 100% refund.

 An emotional support animal comforts individuals with a mental or emotional disability, but an ESA shouldn't be mistaken for a pet or a service animal.
 Emotional support animals are sometimes referred to as companions, therapy, comfort, or assistance animals.
 According to the HUD:

 "An assistance animal is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or that provides emotional support that alleviates one or more identified effects of a person's disability."

 What is a Service Animal?

-While service animals perform similar functions, they receive specific training to work or perform tasks for an individual with a disability.
+While service animals perform similar functions, they receive specific training to work or perform tasks for an https://pettable.com/blog/do-i-qualify-for-a-psychiatric-service-animal-quiz.
 Service animals can assist in multiple ways, and they have a direct impact on the handler's disability.
 According to the ADA, only dogs and miniature horses may train as service animals and are allowed to enter places such as grocery stores, state and local government facilities, hotels, hospitals, and more.

 Difference Between Emotional Support Animals and Service Animals

 Emotional support and service animals may provide therapeutic benefits to individuals with disabilities, but ESAs are not trained to perform a specific task – unlike service animals.
 Emotional support animals are covered under the Fair Housing Act but cannot enter a public space without permission.
 Additionally, emotional support animals can include species of other animals besides dogs and miniature horses.